Georgia Grand Tour

 Guide: Full day

-This day will begin by climbing to the Church of Gergeti, which is one of Georgia's iconic gems.
-You will experience the soul of the highest mountain temple in the country.
-After this experience, you will discover the fascinating giant stone heads in Sno village before taking a meal break.
+This day will begin by climbing to the Gergeti Trinity Church, one of Georgia's iconic gems built in the 14th century.
+You will experience the soul of the highest mountain temple in the country, located at 2,170 meters (7,115 feet) above sea level.
+After this experience, you will discover the fascinating giant stone heads in Sno village, known for its unique stone carvings, before taking a meal break.
 Then, let's continue to descend from the mountains.
-On the way, you will enjoy the amazing panorama of the Jinvali Reservoir.
+On the way, you will enjoy the amazing panorama of the Jinvali Reservoir, created by the Jinvali Dam.
 At the end of the day, we will reach the central region of Shida Kartli and Gori, the regional capital.
-There, you will have the opportunity to visit the home town museum of Joseph Stalin!
-Depending on the time, we can have a short walk through the charming streets of the city center.
-Dinner and overnight in Gori.
+There, you will have the opportunity to visit the hometown museum of Joseph Stalin, which offers a comprehensive look into his influential role in history as well as the controversial aspects of his legacy.
+Depending on the time, we can have a short walk through the charming streets of the city center and explore the historic Gori Fortress, a 17th-century stronghold that highlights the region's strategic significance.
+Dinner and overnight in Gori, concluding another enriching day of your Georgia trip.

 Route: Stepantsminda — Private car | 200 km · 3 h 45 min Gori